studiefredfredrik/swaggah/README.md

 My solution to this is to scrape the express router stack to get all the registered
 endpoints and build the `swagger.json` file from that.
 You do this as you run the
-project locally, the file is then saved, and open for edit so that you can fill in
+project locally, the file is then saved, and available for edit so that you can fill in
 response examples and query parameters and other things that we're unable to scrape
 from the router stack.